Applicable scenarios to export VM from ESXi

 Therefore, I'd like to introduce a free VMware backup software - AOMEI Cyber Backup.
 It automates the image-based backup for multiple virtual machines and facilitates the recovery procedures.
 Wheither you'd like to save the backups for protection or VM migration, this will doubtlessly reduce business downtime and operating error.

-It supports VMware ESXi (6.0 and above) & Hyper-V (2012 and later) while offering the following benefits:
+It supports both paid and free versions of VMware ESXi (6.0 and above) & Hyper-V (2012 and later) while offering the following benefits:

 Perpetual Free: No time limit for AOMEI Cyber Backup Free Edition.